How I learned Vulkan and wrote a small game engine with it

 Now, this makes things a lot more complicated, because you need to specify descriptor set layout beforehand, use descriptor set pools and allocate descriptor sets with them, do the whole VkWriteDescriptorSet + vkUpdateDescriptorSets thing, call vkCmdBindDescriptorSets for each descriptor set and so on.

-I’ll explain later how I avoided using descriptor sets by using bindless descriptors and buffer direct access.
+I’ll explain later how I avoided using descriptor sets by using bindless descriptors and buffer device access.
 Basically, I only have one “global” descriptor set for bindless textures and samplers, and that’s it.
 Everything else is passed via push constants which makes everything much easier to handle.

 Pipeline pattern